XihangYU630/llm_scene_understanding_gptj/README.md

-# Is large language model all you need for 3D understanding?
+# Is Large Language Model All You Need for 3D Scene Understanding

-Ruoyu Wang, Xihang Yu, and Weihan Xu
+*Ruoyu Wang, *Weihan Xu, *Xihang Yu

+*Equal Contribution